dart-lang/pub-dev/doc/help-scoring.md

- - **Dart packages**: For packages that depend on just the Dart SDK, platform support is inferred by looking at the imports of [Dart core libraries](https://dart.dev/guides/libraries); the majority of these are multiplatform, but [as listed](https://dart.dev/guides/libraries) a few support just the Dart native or Dart web platforms.
+ - **Dart packages**: For packages that depend on just the Dart SDK, platform support is inferred by looking at the imports of [Dart core libraries](https://dart.dev/guides/libraries); the majority of these are multi-platform, but [as listed](https://dart.dev/guides/libraries) a few support just the Dart native or Dart web platforms.

 If you need to import different libraries for specific platforms (e.g. on the